Which ‘cheap’ 5G smartphone to buy? g1 tests models up to R$2,500 | Shopping Guide

 O Shopping Guide tested three 5G cell phones launched in 2022 in the Brazilian market, with prices in the range of BRL 2,500 – the cheapest available at online retailers in August.

 Were evaluated performance, cameras and battery lifeBesides the speed on 5G networks installed in São Paulo.
-In conclusion, design and value for money were also considered (read more about how the tests were done at the end of the report).
+In conclusion, design and value for money were also considered (read more about how the tests were done).

 What smartphones have in common besides 5G: